jembi/openhim-mediator-RFC3881toDICOM/README.md

 It can also be used as a standalone js library if you don't need tcp servers.

-If either of those don't suit your needs, just grab the XSLT and that performs the XML transform and use that is your code.
+If either of those don't suit your needs, just grab the XSLT that performs the XML transform and use that in own your code.

 Getting started
 ---------------